hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/RequestContexts.md

 ```
 The ``Hummingbird/CoreRequestContextStorage`` holds the base set of information needed by the Hummingbird `Router` to process a `Request`.

 The `init` takes one parameter of type `Source`. `Source` is an associatedtype for the `RequestContext` protocol and provides setup data for the `RequestContext`.
-By default this is set to ``Hummingbird/ServerRequestContextSource`` which provides access to the `Channel` that created the request.
+By default this is set to ``Hummingbird/ApplicationRequestContextSource`` which provides access to the `Channel` that created the request.

-If you are using ``HummingbirdLambda`` your RequestContext will need to conform to ``LambdaRequestContext`` and in that case the `Source` is a ``HummingbirdLambda/LambdaRequestContextSource`` which provide access to the `Event` that triggered the lambda and the `LambdaContext` from swift-aws-lambda-runtime.
+If you are using ``HummingbirdLambda`` your RequestContext will need to conform to ``HummingbirdLambda/LambdaRequestContext`` and in that case the `Source` is a ``HummingbirdLambda/LambdaRequestContextSource`` which provide access to the `Event` that triggered the lambda and the `LambdaContext` from swift-aws-lambda-runtime.

 ## Encoding/Decoding